 A putative father is a man who may be the father of the child, but is not legally recognized as such.
-He can preserve his rights as father of the child by registering with the Ohio Department of Job and Family Services, Putative Father Registry.
-This must be done either before the birth of the child or not later than thirty days after the birth.
+He can preserve his rights as father of the child by registering with the Ohio Department of Job and Family Services Putative Father Registry or by mailing written registration forms to The Ohio Putative File Registry, Department of Job and Family Services, PO Box 182709, Columbus, 43218-2709.
+This must be done either before the birth of the child or not later than fifteen days after the birth.
 No fee is charged to the putative father for this registration.
 The telephone number for the Franklin County area is (614) 728-9659, and the toll free number is 1-888-313-3100.
-The Putative Father Registry is located at the Ohio Department of Job and Family Services, 255 E. Main Street, 3rd floor, Columbus, 43215-5222.
+For more information please visit the the Ohio Department of Job and Family Services Putative Father Registry webpage.

 Where Should an Adoption be Filed?

 The Probate Court has exclusive jurisdiction over adoptions.
 One may file a petition in the Probate Court of the County where any of the following apply:

 - The agency having custody of the child is located.